brennacodes/enigma/README.md

     `ruby ./lib/encrypt.rb message.txt encrypted.txt 12345 123122`

+> Your encrypted message can be found inside of the text folder at the file path below:

+    `enigma/text/encrypted.txt`

 > To decrypt the message, type the command below into  your terminal:

     `ruby ./lib/decrypt.rb encrypt.txt decrypted.txt`